-After our stay in La Mojarra we were ready to go deep into the hot and humid weather of the Colombian Atlantic coast.
-As we drew closer to the sea, the houses by the road started to look more run-down and the road became increasingly littered with rubbish; making the contrast between the center of the country and the coastal region a bit more evident.
+After our stay in La Mojarra, we were ready for the hot and humid weather of the Colombian Atlantic coast.
+As we drew closer to the sea, the houses by the road started to look more run-down.
+Also, the road became increasingly littered with rubbish, making the contrast between the center of the country and the coastal region a bit more clear.
 We spent only a couple of days in Barranquilla recharging our batteries before taking off for a few days to the Tayrona National Park, a protected area 34 Km away from Santa Marta.

 At the entrance, we payed the fees for ourselves (35,000 COP for foreigners & 13,000 COP for locals) and for parking the motorbike (7,000 COP per day).
 We left our helmets at the park rangers office and made our way to the parking lot.
 From there, it took us about an hour to reach the beach using the new trail that has some nice wood platforms.
 However, we were happy to be wearing shoes instead of flip-flops to walk on the muddy patches.
 We saw some tourists arrive at the beach with mud stains up to their knees.
 Surely they must had taken the old trail which is now reserved for the horses and mules.

 When we got to Arrecifes we decided to take a break from the heat and humidity by having a nice cold beer at the fancy restaurant operated by Aviatur.
 Granted they give you a chilled glass to enjoy your beer, but you have to shell out $5,000 COP.
 There, Alain bumped into Marcin, a guy from Poland he met while climbing in Chile.
 Marcin and his artist girlfriend Barbora were building a sculpture called “La Ola de la Conciencia” (The Wave of Awareness) made of plastic bottles collected at the park.